phalpern/WG21-halpern/vector-execution-models.md

 that should execute that branch are called _active_ lanes.
 Control flow _converges_ when the control paths come back together at the end of the construct construct, e.g., at the end of an `if` statement.
-Although different models have different ways of dealing with control-flow divergence, it is generally true of all of the models that large amounts of control-flow divergence has a negative impact on performance.
-If the control flow within a loop has irreducible constructs (i.e., loops or conditional statements that have multiple entry or exit points via gotos), it may be impractical for the compiler to vectorize those constructs at all.
+Although different variants have different ways of dealing with control-flow divergence, it is generally true of all of the variants that large amounts of control-flow divergence has a negative impact on performance.
+If the control flow within a loop has irreducible constructs (e.g., loops that have multiple entry points via gotos), it may be impractical for the compiler to vectorize those constructs at all.

 Vector-enabled functions
 ------------------------